LabScheduler/LabScheduler-Server/README.md

 A comprehensive solution for managing and automatically allocating laboratory practice sessions for educational institutions.

+## Overview
+Lab Scheduler Server provides an automated scheduling system for laboratory practice sessions in educational institutions.
+It efficiently schedules lab sessions across multiple sections while ensuring there are no conflicts and that resources are optimally utilized.

 ## Features

 ### Account Management
-- User registration and authentication
+- User registration and authentication with JWT
-- Three levels of accounts: Manager, Lecturer, Student
+- Three user roles: Manager, Lecturer, and Student
-- JWT-based authentication
 - Role-based access control with appropriate permissions
 - Account status management (active/locked)

 ### Schedule Management
-- Automated scheduling of practice sessions based on predefined rules
+- Automated scheduling of practice sessions with sequential allocation
-- Section-based sequential allocation of practice sessions
-- Conflict detection and resolution
+- Intelligent conflict detection and resolution
 - Room capacity and availability management
-- Viewing schedules by various filters (semester, class, course, lecturer)
+- Multiple view options: by semester, class, course, lecturer, or week

 ### Request Management
-- Lecturer schedule change request creation
+- Lecturers can create schedule change requests
-- Manager approval/rejection workflow
+- Managers can approve or reject requests through workflow
 - Request tracking and history
 - Email notifications for request status changes